ya3ya6/ReactPlay1/README.md

 ## Traffic Map

-A Simple Visualizer of Canada Incidents !
-Build with React (For learning purposes)!
+A Simple Visualizer of Canada Incidents.

+Build with React (For learning purposes) .